jcbarr81/JFL/PHASE_TWO_USER_DOCS_PLAN.md

 ## E. Documentation Quality Gates (apply to every feature PR)

-* âœ… Each new UI view must add/modify at least one docs page.
+* âœ...
+Each new UI view must add/modify at least one docs page.
-* âœ… Screenshots/GIFs updated; filenames reflect the current theme.
+* âœ...
+Screenshots/GIFs updated; filenames reflect the current theme.
-* âœ… A `HelpLink` to the new/updated page exists in the UI.
+* âœ...
+A `HelpLink` to the new/updated page exists in the UI.
-* âœ… Docs lints pass (broken links/anchors checked via `mkdocs build -s`).
+* âœ...
+Docs lints pass (broken links/anchors checked via `mkdocs build -s`).
-* âœ… â€œWhat changedâ€ entry added to `changelog.md`.
+* âœ... â€œWhat changedâ€ entry added to `changelog.md`.

 ---